AndersenQubitLab/fluxonium-cross-resonance/README.md

 All numerical computations were performed on a mid-range laptop with an Intel Core i7-1260P CPU and 16 GB of RAM.
-Depending on the calculation notebook, the execution time can vary from only a few mins to over a day,
+Depending on the calculation notebook, the execution time can vary from a few minutes to over a day,

 ## Plotting